Euclideon/vaultclient/docs/UserGuide.md

 ### 4. Settings
 ![Settings](images/settings.png)

-The settings window has five subheadings which allow the user to customise and control how the vault client looks and operates.
-The subheading can be opened by left-clicking on the arrows to the left.
+The settings window has five subheadings where the user can customise how Euclideon Vault Client looks and operates.
+Click these subheadings to expand them.

->TIP: To restore all default values for any of these settings, simply right-click on the header and then select `Restore Defaults`.
+>TIP: To restore all default values for any of these settings, simply right-click on the subheading and then select `Restore Defaults`.

 #### Appearance